 RDS or “Responsible Down Standard” is a worldwide certification issued by an independent organisation to volunteer brands.
 This standard enables us to guarantee the origin of the feathers in accordance with our commitment to use responsible materials.
 Our suppliers commit to using only feathers from geese and ducks raised for their meat and slaughtered before down and feathers are collected.
 To find out more: https://www.forclaz.co.uk/what-is-rds-certification

 S: 171 g M: 180 g L: 189 g XL: 200 g 2XL: 212 g 3XL: 224 g

 The down jacket can be worn throughout the winter and will certainly need to be washed.
-Follow our advice by clicking on the below link: https://www.forclaz.co.uk/advice-alias/how-should-i-look-after-my-down-jacket-tp_2579 In brief: 1/ machine wash, 30°, with 2 or 3 tennis balls.
+Follow our guidance by copying the link below: https://www.forclaz.co.uk/how-should-i-look-after-my-down-jacket In summary: 1/ machine wash, 30°, with 2 or 3 tennis balls.
 Gentle spin cycle.
-2/ tumble dry with 2 or 3 tennis balls, repeat 2 or 3 times until it is completely dry
+2/ tumble dry with 2 or 3 tennis balls, and repeat 2 or 3 times until it is completely dry.

 The water repellent property of a fabric is its ability to make water run off its surface without absorbing it.
-This prevents the fabric from swelling, and keeps it lightweight and warm.
-The fabric is made water-repellent by treating its outer surface, however this property may deteriorate with use.
-We recommend that you restore it after each wash
+This prevents the fabric from swelling, & keeps it lightweight & warm.
+The material of this down jacket is water-repellent, nevertheless we recommend wearing a waterproof jacket over it in case of prolonged exposure to rain.
+The fabric is made water-repellent by treating its outer surface,however this property may deteriorate with use.
+We recommend that you restore it after each wash.

 How to restore water-repellent properties?